-- i.
-Compliance with the law. - ii.
-Building trust through effective communications with key stakeholders (customers, creditors, employees, suppliers, and the communities) relevant to MSMEs' operations. - iii.
-Optimising capital by establishing and maintaining a sound reputation as an enterprise worth investing in. - iv.
-Identifying and managing business-related risks. - v.
-Adopting and developing systems which enhance the quality of decision making.
+- Compliance with the law. - Building trust through effective communications with key stakeholders (customers, creditors, employees, suppliers, and the communities) relevant to MSMEs' operations. - Optimising capital by establishing and maintaining a sound reputation as an enterprise worth receiving investment. - Identifying and managing business-related risks. - Adopting and developing systems which enhance the quality of decision making.